 29 Jul PeopleWise: Rob Austin McKee

-Rob Austin McKee is an Assistant Professor of Leadership and Entrepreneurship at the University of Houston–Downtown and the President for Business Development at Flexios, a medical device startup working on a solution for hand tendon repair.
+Rob Austin McKee is an Assistant Professor of Leadership and Organizational Behavior at the University of Houston–Downtown and the former Vice President for Business Development at Flexios, a medical device startup working on a solution for hand tendon repair.

 He earned his Ph.D. and MBA from the University of Houston and currently conducts research in decision-making, leadership, personality, and visceral states.
 His work has appeared in the Journal of Management, The Leadership Quarterly, and Business Horizons.